The Amethyst Ring: Plot summary

 Julián Estaban, who is impersonating the Mayan god Kukulcán, fights and escapes from a powerful gold hungry conquistador, Hernán Cortés.
 Kukulcán's followers captured Rodrigo Perdoza, a bishop carrying a message to Cortés to detain Julián.
-Julián wants to be a priest and asks the bishop many times to make him one, but in the end he lets the Mayan priest sacrifice him, and Julián takes the bishop's amethyst ring.
+Julián wants to be a priest and asks the bishop many times to make him one, but in the end Perdoza allows himself to be sacrificed by the Mayan priest.
+Julián takes the bishop's amethyst ring.
 Cortés attacks and captures Kukulcán's city, the City of the Seven Serpents, but Julián escapes to a friendly large village and helps them harvest and trade pearls.
 He then goes to a smaller trading town and partners with Tzom Zambac and they have a successful feathered cloak business.
 Fearing betrayal from Tzom, he leaves and eventually finds Francisco Pizarro, a conquistador who is taking a band of Spaniards to get gold from the Inca.
 They capture the Incan king Atahualpa, who has a room filled with gold to pay his ransom.
 The Spaniards try and kill him anyway.
 Julián leaves the group because of his disagreements with the trial.
 He searches for Chima, a daughter of Atahualpa, whom he has fallen in love with.
 He finds her and she rejects him because he is a Spaniard.
 Julián then uses all of his gold to sail back to Seville.
 There he meets Cantú the Dwarf, who is now very wealthy from gold.
 Cantú gives Julián a lot of gold, but he joins the Brothers of the Poor and gives it all to them.